provincialig/whatsapp-audio-transcriber/README.md

 # whatsapp-audio-transcriber

-A Node.js WhatsApp Bot to automatically transcribe voice messages using whisper.cpp.
+A Node.js WhatsApp Bot to automatically transcribe voice messages using whisper.cpp and send it on Slack.

 ## Overview